INSIDE: Roam the Gnome’s Guide to Emperor Puffs, the Best Cream Puffs in Sydney!

 THE INSIDE SCOOP: Emperor’s Garden Sydney Cakes and Bakery

 Correct at time of publication on Roam the Gnome.
 Please check with venue for updates.
 We apologise in advance if there have been any changes we are unaware of.
 All prices in AUD dollars, unless otherwise stated

-Address: Emperor’s Garden Bakery is located at75 Dixon St, Haymarket.
+Address: Emperor Puffs Haymarket can be found at Emperor’s Garden Bakery, 75 Dixon St, Haymarket.
 It’s next to the popular Emperors Garden restaurant.